Marietta Divorce Attorney Skillfully Manages Your Situation

 - Disagreement on asset and debt allocation.
 Often, one spouse feels entitled to more of the marital property, so there may be a more protracted fight over the division of assets.

-- Disputes regarding child custody.
+- Disputes regarding child custody and child support.
 The parties should focus on the emotional, physical and financial well-being of their children, but different ideas about how to achieve those goals can lead to disagreements.

 - Lack of agreement on maintenance.
 If there is a significant difference in incomes between the spouses, they may have to negotiate spousal support as part of the settlement terms.